microsoft/vcpkg/scripts/azure-pipelines/patch-tuesday-checklist.md

 * [ ] Run `generate-sas-tokens.ps1 -KeyNumber N`, where N is whether the month is even (Jan = 1, Feb = 2, Mar = 1, and so on) and update the relevant libraries on
       dev.azure.com/vcpkg and devdiv.visualstudio.com
-* [ ] After builds using those SAS tokens complete, run `roll-sas-tokens.ps1 -KeyNumber N` where this N is the other key.
+* [ ] After builds using previous SAS tokens complete, run `roll-sas-tokens.ps1 -KeyNumber N` where this N is the other key.
 (Jan = 2, Feb = 1, Mar = 2, and so on)
 * [ ] Mint a new macOS base box.
 (See instructions in `scripts/azure-pipelines/osx/README.md`)
 * [ ] Deploy the new base box to all hosts.